rendall/client-cat/README.md

 ## TODO

-- combine the `./ts` and `./scss` directories for easier development
+- Combine the `./ts` and `./scss` directories for easier development
-- make the app more responsive to different device sizes
-- expose more of the information about cat breeds that is availabe in the API (coat, pattern, body type, etc)
-- add frontend testing (e.g. with [cypress](https://cypress.io))
+- Remove `setState` and add hooks